Boellis/prehab/README.md

 # [P]rehab Take Home

-This project is my attempt at a basic CRUD implementataion of a full-stack workout management application.
-It uses Python(FastAPI) for the backend and React + TypeScript for the frontend.
-If you prefer I use solely Python, I can move the frontend to Tkinter.
-If you find you are running into bugs, the easiest way to fix it is to restart both your frontend and backend.
+This project is a brief showcase of my programming and problem solving skills; built to demonstrate my readiness for the Backend Software Engineer role you all have open on your page.
+I designed the backend using FastAPI (Python) and the frontend with TypeScript, focusing on creating a project that's secure and scalable.
+The project also includes a fully functional REST API, JWT-based authentication, and a migration pipeline that transfers data from Java H2 to SQLite using Alembic.

 ## Features